Alameda Street

 Alameda Street is a major north-south thoroughfare in Los Angeles County, California.
 It is approximately 21 miles in length, running from Harry Bridges Boulevard in Wilmington; and through Carson, Compton, Lynwood, Watts, Florence-Graham, Huntington Park, Vernon and Arts District to Spring and College in Chinatown.
-For much of its length, Alameda runs through present and former industrial corridors, and is paralleled by Southern Pacific Railway tracks.
+For much of its length, Alameda runs through present and former industrial corridors, and is paralleled by Union Pacific Railroad (formerly Southern Pacific Railroad) tracks.

 Route description

 Downtown and Chinatown

 Alameda Street runs on the east side of the Old Plaza, Los Angeles, and once also ran along the westside of Old Chinatown.
 In the late 19th century, Alameda Street and Commercial Street were Los Angeles' original red-light district.
 South of Union Station, Alameda Street enters Little Tokyo and the former Warehouse District, now the Arts District.
 At one time, a lot on Alameda and 8th was a haven for free-speech demonstrations.

 South of Downtown

 At 27th Street, Alameda Street splits into two roadways divided by the 10-mile (16 km) Mid-Corridor Trench: a local roadway on the east and the main Alameda Street to the west.
 Here, Alameda Street intersects with Slauson Avenue, Florence Avenue, Firestone Boulevard (former SR 42) and Imperial Highway.
 Each of these streets is grade-separated from the rail line.
 Though Alameda Street has interchanges with I-10, SR 91 and I-405, it does not have an interchange with I-105 near Watts.